KutayDemiray/Who-s-In-/readme.txt

 Gülin Yılmaz:
 Contributed in the UI design with Ceyda.
 Wrote xml codes for some AdobeXD projects to use them in the Android Studio.

+Cagatay Safak:
+Created the project, made the Firebase Authentication, Storage and Realtime Database.
+Made the log in and signup system.
+Designed the Nearby Activity and added a user search function.
+Made user following system.
+Created Adapters to search users.